Name: Erin Fergus

 Carolina Supernatural, 2013 – 6th place open figure medium (last in my class, but the most humbling yet motivating experience!)

-What drives you to compete: I want to be my best, and I challenge myself to be better every day.
-It’s more than just physical; you have to be 100% mentally and emotionally committed to be successful.
+What drives you to compete: I want to be my best, and I challenge myself to be better every day and definitely every year.
+It’s more than just physical; you have to be 110% mentally and emotionally committed to be successful.
 I take everything negative in my head and turn it into fuel for workouts and to set higher goals.
 In the hardest parts of contest prep, I think of horrible cases of animal cruelty and factory farming.
 Being strong and placing well as a vegan athlete blows people’s minds, makes me a role model and promotes a change in our industry.
-I want to be the most positive and influential walking billboard for our lifestyle that I can be.
+I want to be the most positive and influential walking billboard for our lifestyle that I can be, and I love it when competitors ask about my diet because they are tired of the stereotypical bodybuilding diet that is heavy in meat, eggs and whey protein.

-What do you see as the biggest advantages of being a vegan athlete: I never get sick, I never have to skip a workout, I can train hard six days a week, I sleep well, I recover very quickly, and most important, I have a clear conscience because I am not contributing to animal cruelty.
+What do you see as the biggest advantages of being a vegan athlete: I never get sick, I never have to skip a workout, I can train hard six or seven days a week, I sleep well, I recover very quickly, and most important, I have a clear conscience because I am not contributing to animal cruelty.
 I think the biggest advantage is that I can educate others that there is a better way.
-Although I experience some negativity, most people I interact with are genuinely curious and open to learning more about what I eat and how I train.
-Being a strong athlete is one of the best ways to promote our lifestyle and to encourage others to take steps toward a plant-based one.
-Especially in the sport of bodybuilding, in which omnivore athletes consume large amounts of animal products in ever meal and tend to be quite miserable during their contest preps.
+My initial progress picture compared to my current physique is the perfect visual to show people just how much can be accomplished without animal products.
+When I first started I encountered some negativity, but most people I interact with are genuinely curious and open-minded.
+I love that I have gained enough muscle that people just want to learn more my diet and training instead of being negative or sarcastic.
+One of the biggest things I have noticed about vegan vs omnivore competitors is that my contest diet food in enjoyable and I feel pretty good up to the end.
+Other competitors tend to be quite lethargic and miserable during their contest preps.

 How would you describe your training for a competition: I do very little cardio other than warming up before lifting and walking my dog in the offseason.
-As I get closer to competition, I add two weekly interval runs, some moderate intensity sessions on the elliptical, and HIIT on the stepmill.
+As I get closer to competition, I slowly increase steady state and intervals on the elliptical (I have feet and knee problems that prevent me from running), and HIIT on the stepmill or with battle ropes.
 I lift heavy all the way up to peak week so that my muscles can be as full as possible.
-I lift six days a week, which usually includes a high volume leg day, a powerlifting style leg day, two days of back/bi, two days of chest/tri/shoulder (one that is a two a day with shoulders on its own), and three days of ab work, which includes high volume days and heavy weight days.
-Despite training on fewer calories at it gets closer to competition, I become more motivated because it’s amazing to see muscles splitting and veins popping as I become leaner!
+I generally lift seven days a week, which usually includes two days of legs, back/bi, chest/tri/shoulder, one day of shoulders on their own and three days of ab work.
+Despite training on fewer calories at it gets closer to competition, I become more motivated because it’s amazing to see muscle striations and veins popping as I become leaner!

 How many hours a week do you spend training?: 10-15

 Today I am most proud of: Never giving up.
 I joke that the “R” in my name stands for “resiliency,” but deep down I believe it.
 I have a naturally thick waist and straight torso, and judges told me after my first competition that I would have to do major work on my physique to ever be successful.
-It’s taken a long time and a lot of hard, very specific work on those target areas (wider lat spread and rounder hips/glutes), but I have been watching my shape slowly change.
-It will still take years to get where I want to be, but it’s worth it.
-I used to think that I would just have to live with my cursed genetics, but now I say screw that, I’m going to sculpt the body that I want!
+It’s taken a long time and a lot of hard, very specific work on those target areas (wider lat spread, smaller waist and rounder hips/glutes), but I have been watching my shape slowly change.
+In four years I put in year round work that took me from being last place in my first competition to winning pro cards in both I did this year.
+Each year I have become more motivated, more focused, and more disciplined, so it’s been equally rewarding to see me internal progress.
+I’m excited to work on a pro stage worthy package and to probably start at the bottom again.
+The journey is far more important than the several minute “destination” on stage.

 Personal website or blog: